microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/subscription-delete.md

 Delete a subscription.

-See the table in the [Permissions](#permissions) section for the list of resources that support subscribing to change notifications.
+For the list of resources that support subscribing to change notifications, see the table in the [Permissions](#permissions) section.

 ## Permissions